PyO3/maturin/Readme.md

 ```
 FLAGS:
     -h, --help
             Prints help information

         --no-sdist
             Don't build a source distribution

         --release
             Pass --release to cargo

         --skip-auditwheel
             [deprecated, use --manylinux instead] Don't check for manylinux compliance

         --strip
             Strip the library for minimum file size

     -V, --version
             Prints version information

 OPTIONS:
-    -m, --manifest-path <PATH>
-            The path to the Cargo.toml [default: Cargo.toml]

-        --target <TRIPLE>
-            The --target option for cargo

     -b, --bindings <bindings>
             Which kind of bindings to use.
 Possible values are pyo3, rust-cpython, cffi and bin

-        --cargo-extra-args <cargo_extra_args>...
+        --cargo-extra-args <cargo-extra-args>...
             Extra arguments that will be passed to cargo as `cargo rustc [...] [arg1] [arg2] --`

             Use as `--cargo-extra-args="--my-arg"`
     -i, --interpreter <interpreter>...
             The python versions to build wheels for, given as the names of the interpreters.
 Uses autodiscovery if not
             explicitly set.
         --manylinux <manylinux>
             Control the platform tag on linux.

             - `1`: Use the manylinux1 tag and check for compliance
              - `1-unchecked`: Use the manylinux1 tag without checking for compliance
              - `2010`: Use the manylinux2010 tag and check for compliance
              - `2010-unchecked`: Use the manylinux1 tag without checking for compliance
              - `off`: Use the native linux tag (off)

             This option is ignored on all non-linux platforms [default: 1]  [possible values: 1, 1-unchecked, 2010,
             2010-unchecked, off]
     -o, --out <out>
             The directory to store the built wheels in.
 Defaults to a new "wheels" directory in the project's target
             directory
+    -m, --manifest-path <path>
+            The path to the Cargo.toml [default: Cargo.toml]

-        --rustc-extra-args <rustc_extra_args>...
+        --rustc-extra-args <rustc-extra-args>...
             Extra arguments that will be passed to rustc as `cargo rustc [...] -- [arg1] [arg2]`

             Use as `--rustc-extra-args="--my-arg"`
+        --target <triple>
+            The --target option for cargo
 ```

 ### Publish

 ```
 FLAGS:
         --debug
             Do not pass --release to cargo

     -h, --help
             Prints help information

         --no-sdist
             Don't build a source distribution

         --no-strip
             Strip the library for minimum file size

         --skip-auditwheel
             [deprecated, use --manylinux instead] Don't check for manylinux compliance

     -V, --version
             Prints version information

 OPTIONS:
-    -m, --manifest-path <PATH>
-            The path to the Cargo.toml [default: Cargo.toml]

-        --target <TRIPLE>
-            The --target option for cargo

     -b, --bindings <bindings>
             Which kind of bindings to use.
 Possible values are pyo3, rust-cpython, cffi and bin

-        --cargo-extra-args <cargo_extra_args>...
+        --cargo-extra-args <cargo-extra-args>...
             Extra arguments that will be passed to cargo as `cargo rustc [...] [arg1] [arg2] --`

             Use as `--cargo-extra-args="--my-arg"`
     -i, --interpreter <interpreter>...
             The python versions to build wheels for, given as the names of the interpreters.
 Uses autodiscovery if not
             explicitly set.
         --manylinux <manylinux>
             Control the platform tag on linux.

             - `1`: Use the manylinux1 tag and check for compliance
              - `1-unchecked`: Use the manylinux1 tag without checking for compliance
              - `2010`: Use the manylinux2010 tag and check for compliance
              - `2010-unchecked`: Use the manylinux1 tag without checking for compliance
              - `off`: Use the native linux tag (off)

             This option is ignored on all non-linux platforms [default: 1]  [possible values: 1, 1-unchecked, 2010,
             2010-unchecked, off]
     -o, --out <out>
             The directory to store the built wheels in.
 Defaults to a new "wheels" directory in the project's target
             directory
     -p, --password <password>
             Password for pypi or your custom registry.
-Note that you can also pass the password through
+Note that you can also pass the password through MATURIN_PASSWORD

-            maturin_PASSWORD
+    -m, --manifest-path <path>
+            The path to the Cargo.toml [default: Cargo.toml]

     -r, --repository-url <registry>
             The url of registry where the wheels are uploaded to [default: https://upload.pypi.org/legacy/]

-        --rustc-extra-args <rustc_extra_args>...
+        --rustc-extra-args <rustc-extra-args>...
             Extra arguments that will be passed to rustc as `cargo rustc [...] -- [arg1] [arg2]`

             Use as `--rustc-extra-args="--my-arg"`
+        --target <triple>
+            The --target option for cargo

     -u, --username <username>
             Username for pypi or your custom registry
 ```